 An assessment should be carried out before a patient is discharged from hospital to a nursing home.
 This is a crucial point.
 If the patient is already in a nursing home or remains in their own home, then the responsibility for conducting an assessment is with the NHS Clinical Commissioning Group for the area.

-If the checklist identifies the need to carry out a full assessment, your Clinical Commissioning Group (CCG) will be contacted.
+If the checklist identifies the need to carry out a full assessment, your Integrated Care Board (ICB) will be contacted.
 The full assessment is carried out by a multi-disciplinary team comprising two or more health or social care professionals familiar with the patient’s needs.
 In some cases, the multi- disciplinary team will contact the specialists involved with the care to build a better picture of the health needs the individual has.

 The information gleaned from your full assessment will be used by the multi- disciplinary team to complete a ‘Decision Support Tool’ (DST).
 The DST document was developed to ensure assessments are carried out as consistently as possible across the national NHS network